Florence Violet McKenzie

-She set up her own electrical contracting business in 1918, and apprenticed herself to it, in order to meet the requirements of the Diploma in Electrical Engineering at Sydney Technical College Described at the time as Australia's "Mademoiselle Edison", in 1922 she became the first Australian woman to take out an amateur radio operator's licence.
+She set up her own electrical contracting business in 1918, and apprenticed herself to it, in order to meet the requirements of the Diploma in Electrical Engineering at Sydney Technical College.
+Described at the time as Australia's "Mademoiselle Edison", in 1922 she became the first Australian woman to take out an amateur radio operator's licence.
 Through the 1920s and 1930s, her "Wireless Shop" in Sydney's Royal Arcade was renowned amongst Sydney radio experimenters and hobbyists.
-She founded The Wireless Weekly in 1922, established the Electrical Association for Women in 1934, and wrote the first "all-electric cookbook" in 1936.
+She founded The Wireless Weekly in 1922, established the Australian Electrical Association for Women in 1934, and wrote the first "all-electric cookbook" in 1936.
 She corresponded with Albert Einstein in the postwar years.

 Family and education

 Florence Violet Granville was born in Melbourne on 28 September 1890 to George and Marie Annie (née Giles) Wallace.
 Other sources cite 1892 as her birth year.
 Before her marriage to Cecil McKenzie at the age of 34, she was known as Violet Wallace.
 On Violet's birth certificate, Annie's name was listed as "Annie Granville", after the listed father of her elder brother Walter, James Granville [or Greville].
 No records confirm the existence of James.
-When Violet was two, the family moved to Austinmer, south of Sydney, where the siblings attended Thirroul Public School.
+When Violet was two, the family moved to Austinmer, south of Sydney.

+The siblings attended Thirroul Public School.
+Here little Violet already displayed both confidence and ability at a school entertainment in 1899 in recitation and singing.

 From a young age, Violet had an independent interest in electricity and invention.
 As she recalled in an oral history interview in 1979:

-I used to play about with bells and buzzers and things around the house.
-My mother would sometimes say "Oh, come and help me find something, it's so dark in this cupboard" – she didn't have very good eyesight… So I'd get a battery and I'd hook a switch, and when she opened that cupboard door a light would come on… I started sort of playing with those things.